jmbredenberg/Mafia-rules/README.md

 Before the start of each day, the Conspiracy Theorist may designate up to 10% of the number of players (rounding up) for their conspiracy list.
 Mods will assume the list is unchanged unless told otherwise.
 If anyone on their conspiracy list attempts to use “BANG” on them, they may respond with “I do not die” (You have 10 seconds to say this).

+###Cynic

+Before the start of each day, the Cynic may designate up to 3 players for their cynic list.
+Mods will assume the list is unchanged unless told otherwise.
+If anyone on their cynic list dies while on the list, the Cynic becomes immune to "BANG" and "KABOOM" the next day.

 ###Vigilante